pjc0247/doggo/readme.md

 Doggo
 ====
-A script engine for runtime inspection & modification for fast dev-test iteration.
+A script engine for runtime inspection & modification.
+It gives you great boost for fast dev-test iteration.

 ```
 Doggo is abandoned.